 Alternatively, individuals interested in becoming veterinary behaviorists must earn a Doctor of Veterinary Medicine, which will prepare them for careers as veterinarians and qualify them for further training in animal behavior.
-Programs are quite competitive; there were only 28 in the nation as of 2012.
+There were only 28 veterinary programs in the nation as of 2012, so they are very competitive.
 Students take courses in animal anatomy and physiology and learn about animal pathology and treatment through a combination of classroom and clinical work; the last year of the 4-year program is generally devoted to clinical rotations.

 Step 3: Become Licensed (For Veterinary Behaviorists)